RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 ### Code Review Requests

 Junior Developers are required to ensure sets they submit for Code Review are of the highest quality they can make them.
-If a set has known issues, Junior Developers must resolve them prior to requesting a Code Reviewer.
+If a set has known issues, Junior Developers must resolve them prior to requesting a Code Review.
 Code Reviewers are available to answer questions and offer guidance to assist Junior Developers resolve issues.
 The following rules apply to all Junior Developers intending to submit a Code Review request:
 - Will check the set to be submitted against the ["Am I Ready for Review"](https://docs.google.com/document/d/e/2PACX-1vSYRcYpyN0W8oP9Ho0YMiUutZEs-np4JDL-Be5IfuR5oyG_92wVwgwA5BkTHywK_olmzRBjpZGehKM6/pub) guide prior to requesting a Code Review
 - May not submit sets that fail to conform to the [Writing Policy](https://docs.retroachievements.org/guidelines/content/writing-policy.html) or [Code Note Standards](https://docs.retroachievements.org/guidelines/content/code-notes.html)
 - May not submit sets that do not have original achievement badges